akstspace/acton-agent/.github/instructions/documentation.instructions.md

 - Create orphaned sections without context
 - Duplicate content that exists elsewhere
 - Use different terminology for the same concepts
+- **Mark sections as "new"** - just add them naturally to the appropriate location

 ---